Eisenmonoxid/S6Patcher/README.md

 German:
 ```
 - Aktiviert den Development - Mode (Notwendig für die Funktion des LuaDebuggers).
-- Kann den Autosave deaktivieren.
+- Kann den Autosave deaktivieren oder einen benutzerdefinierten Intervall festlegen.
 - Kann den maximalen Zoomlevel setzen.
 - Kann das Large Address Aware Flag aktivieren, um mehr adressierbaren Speicher zu haben.
 ```
 English:
 ```
 - Activates the Development - Mode (Necessary for the LuaDebugger to work).
-- Can disable the Autosave.
+- Can disable the autosave or set an custom interval.
 - Can set the maximum zoom level in the game.
 - Can set the Large Address Aware Flag for more usable memory.
 ```